 Editors note: I recently watched all three BloodRayne’s back to back and I have to adjust my score on this one from an 8 to a 6.
-The story is much more muddled than I remember it with scene and time skips and bluntly the direction gets in the way of itself.
+The story is much more muddled than I remember it with scene and time skips and bluntly the direction impedes itself.
 BTW BloodRayne: The Third Reich (2010) should be your go-to Bloodrayne movie.
 Easily the best made and most entertaining of the bunch.

 BloodRayne is a surprisingly enjoyable genre romp.
-Of course, all the individual criticisms at the film from the bizarre choices in hairpieces and costumes to the silly dialogue are true.
+Of course, all the individual criticisms at the film from the bizarre choices in hairpieces and costumes to the silly dialogue, are true.
 But c’mon it’s a video game/vampire movie.
-Really how high are one’s expectations going in?
+Really, how high are one’s expectations going in?
 For a video game movie, it isn’t half bad.
-(Its tons better than say Doom, not as tightly put together as say Resident Evil) Uwe brings a refreshing European sensibility to sex and violence in the movie (In other words plenty of gratuitous nudity and violence).
-He also makes good use of the Romanian landscape bringing an almost Peter Jackson feel to the proceedings.
+(Its tons better than say Doom, not as tightly put together as say Resident Evil) Uwe brings a refreshing European sensibility to sex and violence in the movie (plenty of gratuitous nudity and violence).
+He also makes good use of the Romanian landscape, bringing an almost Peter Jackson feel to the proceedings.

-Also in the campy side of things, it’s always fun watching Hollywood professionals ruin careers for the sake of a paycheck.
-(The way Madsen looks and acts in this movie I wouldn’t hire him to do my lawn and Kingsley acts as if he is auditioning for the Mr. Burns role in an upcoming live-action Simpson’s movie) So Uwe Boll isn’t the next Ed Wood more a talentless Paul Verhoeven.
-Hey at least his films are getting better and BloodRayne is a surprisingly fun film for those with a less discriminating taste.
+Also, in the campy side of things, it’s always fun watching Hollywood professionals ruin careers for the sake of a paycheck.
+(The way Madsen looks and acts in this movie I wouldn’t hire him to do my lawn and Kingsley acts as if he is auditioning for the Mr. Burns role in an upcoming live-action Simpson’s movie) So Uwe Boll isn’t the next Ed Wood a more talentless Paul Verhoeven.
+Hey, at least his films are getting better and BloodRayne is a fun film for those with a less discriminating taste.